hygro5d/Clicker-Blinker/README.md

 # Clicker-Blinker

-An interative game I built using vanilla Javascript.
+An interative game I built using vanilla JavaScript, HTML and CSS.
 Click on the balls before they change colours and dissapear.